by Carolyn Thomas ♥ @HeartSisters

-When I was at Mayo Clinic last fall, I watched a short film about women and heart disease.
+When I was at my WomenHeart Science & Leadership training at Mayo Clinic, we watched a short film about women and heart disease.
 A 40-something woman onscreen told the interviewer that ever since her heart attack had happened, she was afraid to go to sleep every night, because now she wasn’t sure that she would ever wake up.

 I began to weep when I heard her say this.

 For the previous five months since my own heart attack, I’d been somehow compelled to clean the entire apartment every night before bedtime, “just in case”.
 I emptied trash, recycled all newspapers, swept and scrubbed and tidied.
 I was unknowingly planning that, if this were the night I was going to have another heart attack, the paramedics and the coroner and (worse) my grown kidlets would find my corpse in a nice clean place.
 When I finally did fall asleep, I’d have terrifyingly frequent nightmares about having a heart attack on the plane (vividly reliving what had actually happened in May 2008) but this time, when I looked around the plane in my dreams, there were no passengers – and no pilots.

 It suddenly struck me on that autumn day at Mayo Clinic that every night since May 6, 2008, I had been essentially preparing for my own death.
 Night after night, month after month.
 And I was utterly exhausted.

 The only upside: the place had never been so clean.

 But it was clear to my physicians that many of my bleak and distressing symptoms were those consistent with Post-Traumatic Stress Disorder (PTSD).*

 This is a debilitating condition that can develop when you experience or even witness a dangerous, terrifying, or possibly life-threatening stressful event – an event that is outside the range of what’s considered to be a normal human experience.